 Guided by an experienced facilitator, together we’ll:

-With no TV, no WiFi and patchy phone signal, set your “out of office” on Monday morning and leave your laptop at home.
+With no TV, no WiFi and patchy phone signal, set your “out of office” on Monday and leave your laptop at home.
 (You’ll be back at your desk on Friday to respond to all those emails.)

 The retreat will be alcohol free to support an atmosphere of inclusion and shared responsibility.